against THE MOUNTaIN

 Mountain-bikers, joggers and bushwalkers are also angry.
 The road would cross the purpose-built Tip-Top mountain-biking track, too.
 The experience for all track users would be transformed from a stroll where they experience currawongs flying uphill at knee height to being a bystander on a road passed by thousands of vehicles a month.

-Being such a rush job, the Full Proposal shows no plans for the building itself, not even an artist's impression, but notes indicate that it is a two-story building with visitor services, including a gift shop on the top floor and the cableway engine room and power plant below.
-What is also not shown is parking for hundreds of cars per hour.
+No plans for the building have been released, not even an artist's impression, but notes indicate that this station is a two-story building with passenger services on the top floor and the cableway engine room and power plant below.

 Landslip surrounds the Base Station: The Rosetta Scenario